lightningnetwork/lnd/README.md

 ## Developer Resources

 The daemon has been designed to be as developer friendly as possible in order to facilitate application development on top of `lnd`.
-To primary RPC interfaces are exported: an HTTP REST API, and a [gRPC](https://grpc.io/) service.
+Two primary RPC interfaces are exported: an HTTP REST API, and a [gRPC](https://grpc.io/) service.
 The exported API's are not yet stable, so be warned: they may change drastically in the near future.

-An automatically generated set of documentation for the RPC API's can be found at [api.lightning.community](api.lightning.community).
+An automatically generated set of documentation for the RPC APIs can be found at [api.lightning.community](api.lightning.community).
 A set of developer resources including talks, articles, and example applications can be found at:
 [dev.lightning.community](dev.lightning.community).